~ Sandy Koufax

 About hitting a Koufax pitch, Pirates slugger Willie Stargell said, “Trying to hit him was like trying to drink coffee with a fork.”

-Chronic arthritis forced Koufax's 1966 retirement at age 31.
-"I didn't regret making the decision.
+Chronic arthritis forced Koufax’s 1966 retirement at age 31.
+“I didn't regret making the decision.
 I regretted having to make the decision.
-At the time, I was risking the use of my arm, the normal use of my arm," he said.
-Six years later, he was the youngest player ever elected to the National Baseball Hall of Fame.
+At the time, I was risking the use of my arm, the normal use of my arm,” he said.
+Six years later, he became the youngest player ever elected to the National Baseball Hall of Fame.

 More BASEBALL Quotations